 On Wednesday 24 June Professor Alan Stein and Professor Sarah-Jayne Blakemore discussed the implications of Covid-19 on children’s mental health.

 Talk 10: Dexamethasone and the RECOVERY Trials

 On Wednesday 1 July Professor Peter Horby and Professor Martin Landray talked about the progress of the RECOVERY trial to find potential treatments for Covid-19 and their recent discovery that low-dose dexamethasone (a steroid treatment) can improve survival rates in patients with the virus.

 Talk 11: An Immune System for the Body Politic: Using Social Science to Control Covid-19

-On Wednesday 1 July Dr Thomas Hale discusses insights from the Oxford Covid-19 Government Response Tracker developed at the Blavatnik School of Government with the School’s Dean Professor Ngaire Woods.
+On Wednesday 8 July Dr Thomas Hale discussed insights from the Oxford Covid-19 Government Response Tracker developed at the Blavatnik School of Government with the School’s Dean Professor Ngaire Woods.